otrv4/otrv4/otrv4.md

 #### Authentication state

-The authentication state variable `authstate` can take one of four values (plus one extra for OTRv1 compatibility):
+The authentication state variable `authstate` can take one of four values:

 ```
 AUTHSTATE_NONE